KenKundert/nestedtext/doc/alternatives.rst

     | ``Now`` is a string, but ``No`` is a Boolean.
     | ``(1 + 2)`` is a string, but ``[1 + 2]`` is a list.
     | ``02:30:00`` is a string but ``2:30:00`` is 9000.

+    Only programmers with substantial experience with YAML can anticipate or even understand this behavior.

     Other languages have similar, but less extreme challenges, particularly the need for quoting and escaping.